SleeplessOne1917/lemmy-bot/README.md

   - `days_until_expires` _optional_ number
   - `reason` _optional_ string
   - `remove_data` _optional_ boolean
+- `removeBanFromSite(form: BanFromSite)`: Unbans a user from the site.
+Argument type is the same that is passed to `banFromSite`
 - `approveRegistrationApplication(applicationId: number)`: Approve the creation of an account.
 - `rejectRegistrationApplication(applicationId: number, denyReason?: string)`: Deny a request to create an account on the instance.